tdwg/ltc/README.md

 1. Read an overview of Latimer Core's structure and purpose by reading the [wiki](https://github.com/tdwg/ltc/wiki/1.-Overview-of-Latimer-Core).
 2. See how classes fit together in the [Standard Browser](https://rebrand.ly/tdwg-cd-standard-browser).
-3. Familiarize with the classes and terms defined in the [normative documentation](https://github.com/tdwg/ltc/tree/main/docs/terms/source).
+3. Get familiar with the classes and terms defined in the [normative documentation](https://github.com/tdwg/ltc/tree/main/docs/terms/source).
 4. Add or join a [discussion](https://github.com/tdwg/ltc/discussions).